Piash2K/task-management-client/README.md

-Here's a README structure based on your requirements:

 ---

 # Task Management Application

 ## Short Description:
 This is a task management web application that allows users to add, edit, delete, and reorder tasks in a drag-and-drop interface.
-Users can categorize their tasks into three sections: To-Do, In Progress, and Done.
-The app features Firebase Authentication, MongoDB for persistence, and real-time task synchronization.
+Tasks are categorized into three sections: To-Do, In Progress, and Done.
+It features Firebase Authentication, MongoDB for persistence, and real-time task synchronization.

 ## Live Links:
 - [Live Link](https://task-management-2k25.web.app/)